Sommer West: Hockey

 In ice hockey, West was a member of the U18 Canadian national champions, and a member of the Canadian Under 22 National Team in 1999.
 West also participated with the Senior National women's team in two Four Nations Cup tournaments (1998 and 1999, respectively).

 She also played for Canada in a series vs. Sweden in January 2001 and the TSN Challenge vs. USA in January 2001.
 Five years later, West attended the Canadian National Women's Team Fall Festival in Kenora, Ontario.

 At the age of eighteen, West competed in the National Women's Hockey League.
 She was part of four NWHL championships four consecutive years.

+In the 2005 NWHL Cup Final, she was the overtime hero as the Toronto Aeros won their fourth playoff title in six years.
+Down 3-0 after 10 minutes, West scored three times in the second period, then scored the overtime winner in the 5-4 victory over the Montréal Axion.

 In 2005-06, she led the league in points and was voted NWHL Offensive Player of the Year.

 With the Mississauga Chiefs of the NWHL, West also served as team captain during 2007-08.
 Her teammates on the Chiefs have included Olympic gold medallists Jennifer Botterill and Sami Jo Small.
 As a member of the Mississauga Chiefs, she competed in the Esso Women's Nationals in 2004, 2005, 2007 and 2008.